MothTrain/AudacityAutomator/README.md

 <h1>Automation Scripts</h1>
 Use to automate simple keyboard and mouse event based tasks
 <h3>Usage</h3>
-Keyboards and mouse events are controlled by a text encoded script file.
-To execute a script either:

 **IMPORTANT**: Before any execution of automations please open a random audio file in the Audios folder in audacity.
-This is because the scripts rely on the file explorer dialog box, when opening/saving files, to open in the Audios directory and reference the script relatively from the directory instead of relying on absolute paths, that will break on other machines!
+This is because the scripts rely on the file explorer dialog box, when opening/saving files, to open in the Audios directory and reference the script relatively from there instead of relying on absolute paths, that will break on other machines!

 **!!IMPORTANT 2!!**: Scripts will wait until you press ctrl+shift+b to begin execution.
 This is to give you time to load up audacity

+Keyboards and mouse events are controlled by a text encoded script file.
+To execute a script either:

 Run Main.py with the script file path passed as a parameter.
 This path can be relative to Main.py or absolute.
 So, for example: